awsdocs/iam-user-guide/doc_source/access_policies_testing-policies.md

 ## Permissions required for using the IAM policy simulator<a name="permissions-required_policy-simulator"></a>

 You can use the policy simulator console or the policy simulator API to test policies\.
-By default, console users can test policies that are not yet attached to a user, group, or role by typing or copying those policies into the simulator\.
+By default, console users can test policies that are not yet attached to a user, user group, or role by typing or copying those policies into the simulator\.
 These policies are used only in the simulation and do not disclose sensitive information\.
 API users must have permissions to test unattached policies\.
-You can allow console or API users to test policies that are attached to IAM users, groups, or roles in your AWS account\.
+You can allow console or API users to test policies that are attached to IAM users, user groups, or roles in your AWS account\.
 To do so, you must provide permission to retrieve those policies\.
 In order to test resource\-based policies, users must have permission to retrieve the resource's policy\.

 For examples of console and API policies that allow a user to simulate policies, see [Example policies: AWS Identity and Access Management \(IAM\)](access_policies_examples.md#policy_library_IAM)\.

 ### Permissions required for using the policy simulator console<a name="permissions-required_policy-simulator-console"></a>

-You can allow users to test policies that are attached to IAM users, groups, or roles in your AWS account\.
+You can allow users to test policies that are attached to IAM users, user groups, or roles in your AWS account\.
 To do so, you must provide your users with permissions to retrieve those policies\.
 In order to test resource\-based policies, users must have permission to retrieve the resource's policy\.

-To view an example policy that allows using the policy simulator console for policies that are attached to a user, group, or role, see [IAM: Access the policy simulator console](reference_policies_examples_iam_policy-sim-console.md)\.
+To view an example policy that allows using the policy simulator console for policies that are attached to a user, user group, or role, see [IAM: Access the policy simulator console](reference_policies_examples_iam_policy-sim-console.md)\.

 To view an example policy that allows using the policy simulator console only for those users with a specific path, see [IAM: Access the policy simulator console based on user path](reference_policies_examples_iam_policy-sim-path-console.md)\.